 I DRAW MUCH OF MY INSPIRATION FROM PHOTOGRAPHY

 I’m not only opening up my vast stores of images shot over the years but I’m also producing new works in wild locations like never before.
 It’s nothing short of liberating especially since the ability to exhibit, publish and showcase works is just a click away.
+My wife and I have opened brick-n-mortar fine art photography galleries, Savage Territory Gallery in Utah and Colorado.
+We’re opening another gallery in Las Vegas, Nevada this year and we have our eyeballs on Kauai, Hawaii as well.

 So that’s my story to date… whew… almost done with this ‘about me’ stuff.